-No matter your choice, they are LONG days, and not only that but you’re on your feet for the majority of it.
-Standing, walking, demonstrating, jumping around, and building excitement for this long, everyday takes its toll.
+No matter your choice, they're LONG days and not only that, you’re on your feet for the majority of it.
+Standing, walking, demonstrating, changing weights, cleaning, etc. Doing this everyday takes its toll.
 This is one of the first things coaches learn when they enter the field.

 In the private sector, you'll typically get an athlete for an extended period of time, and KNOW that you'll have that athlete for 2-4 years.

 In the private sector, you don't know whether you'll have a certain athlete for a month, 3-months, 3-years.
 Obviously you hope they return for your services year after year, but in many cases you might only get an athlete for a certain 3-month stretch every year, and then not see them for 9-months.

 This means how you program and introduce concepts is vastly different between jobs.
 Knowing you have multiple years, and will be with an athlete for 11-months of the year allows you to have a much better idea of how to plan and progress athletes.

 Not knowing if you will have an athlete for 1-month or 3-months changes how you approach their training.
 You might exclude things that have longer learning curves, you will have a greater sense of urgency, you might stick to progressions longer, etc.

 Planning for athletes in the private sector involves much more conversation and daily/weekly tweeks to an athletes program compared to the public sector - some coaches enjoy this, others do not.